 To protect against other risks, LES participates in the City of Lincoln's self-insurance program, administered by the City's Risk Management Division.
 Premium amounts are paid annually to the city's Risk Management Division.
 LES continues identifying, evaluating, and mitigating inherent business risks as part of its Enterprise Risk Management (ERM) Program.
 LES has implemented a formalized process to expand the scope of risk identification and awareness.
 Throughout the organization, divisions and departments are encouraged to participate in the identification of risks, implementation of controls, and mitigation assessment process.

-In 2022, LES restructured the ERM program, disbanding the Risk Management Committee and transferring risk oversight to the LES Executive Team and assigned risk owners.
+Risk oversight is held by the LES Executive Team and assigned risk owners.
 Executive team members, risk owners and subject matter experts manage current risks and recommend new risks as needed.
 The LES Administrative Board maintains a high-level awareness of significant risks facing LES, potential impacts, and related controls and mitigation strategies.
 To guide employees in their decision-making, the LES Administrative Board has adopted the following as the risk appetite statement for LES: